This article has been updated from a previous version.

 This factor includes details on past and present credit accounts and how long they have been open.

 Typically, it’s the accounts with a long history that can benefit you the most.
+This is why it’s not advisable to cancel your oldest credit card.

 4. Credit mix